mdn/content/files/en-us/web/css/css_container_queries/index.md

 If other areas of the layout are also containment contexts then we can drop the component into those areas and it will respond to the relevant containment context.
 This makes the various components that we might create in our pattern library truly reusable, without us needing to know the context that they are in.

 There are many things to be worked out, however this is the basic concept.
-The basic features as shown here can already be tested out in Chrome Canary.
-[Download Canary](https://www.google.com/intl/en_uk/chrome/canary/), then go to <kbd>chrome://flags</kbd>, search for Container Queries and enable that flag.
+The basic features as shown here can already be tested out in Chrome.
+Go to <kbd>chrome://flags</kbd>, search for Container Queries and enable that flag.

 You can then take a look at [my demo](https://codepen.io/rachelandrew/pen/NWdaxde) showing the above scenario, or [this growing collection of container queries demos](https://codepen.io/collection/XQrgJo).